ai4mat/iemap-api-docs/docs/project.rst

 Example
 -------

-If you need to upload a computing data related to batteries, you have to insert the following metadata:
+If you need to upload a process data related to **batteries**, you have to insert the following metadata:

 .. code-block:: json